ferreusveritas/WarpBookFV/README.md

 The Book Cloner
 ---------------

-What Changed: The book cloner recipe has been redone
+What Changed: The book cloner block recipe has been redone.
-Rationale: The old recipe didn't make any sense and the finished product looks nothing like it's components.
+Rationale: The old recipe didn't make any sense and the finished product looked nothing like it's components.

 What Changed: The book cloner block model has been redesigned.
 Rationale: The old book cloner didn't look like a completed design.
 The new design looks more like a workbench and has ender pearl accents to imply it's purpose.